Irish Tax Rebates: Most Frequently Asked Questions

 How many years can you claim tax back for?

 You can claim a tax rebate for the previous 4 years.
-Even if your P21 balancing statement from Revenue does not indicate that any tax back is due, it is still worth having it checked with an expert tax back service as Revenue will not check if you are due tax relief on tax credits you are not currently claiming.
+Even if your Statement of Liability from Revenue does not indicate that any tax back is due, it is still worth having it checked with an expert tax back service such as ourselves at Irish Tax Rebates, as Revenue will not check if you are due tax back on tax credits you are not currently claiming.

 Who can claim tax back?